-Turbidity - Results of Direct Filtration Process of Surface Water

-• I arrest monthly noncontage of $\mathbf{MCL}^{(2)}$ Highest single measurement in 2016 Lowest monthly percentage of samples meeting turbidity limits Violation?
-Typical Source of Contaminant Turbidity (1) 5.0 NTU 0.21 N/A No (NTU) 95% of samples <0.5 NTU N/A 100% No Soil runoff
+Turbidity - Results of Direct Filtration Process of Surface Water $\mathbf{MCL}^{(2)}$ Highest single measurement in 2017 Lowest monthly percentage of samples meeting turbidity limits Violation?
+Typical Source of Contaminant Turbidity (1) 5.0 NTU 0.19 N/A No (NTU) 95% of samples <0.5 NTU N/A 100% No Soil runoff

 (1) Turbidity is a measurement of the cloudiness of water and is a good indicator of the effectiveness of our filtration system.
+(2) The MCL for turbidity is based upon the effectiveness of the District's treatment technique or TT, which is direct filtration.

-Inorganic Contaminants - Lead and Copper in Residential Taps in 2015
+Inorganic Contaminants - Lead and Copper in Residential Taps in 2017

-Contaminant Action Level (AL) PHG (MCLG) Number of Samples Collected 90 th Percentile Level Detected Number of Sites Exceeding AL Typical Source of Contaminant Lead (ppb) (15) 0.2 40 ND 0 Internal corrosion of household water plumbing systems Copper (ppm) (1.3) 0.3 40 0.3 0 Internal corrosion of household water plumbing systems
+Contaminant Action Level (AL) PHG (MCLG) Number of Samples Collected 90 th Percentile Level Detected Number of Sites Exceeding AL Typical Source of Contaminant Lead (ppb) 15 0.2 40 ND 0 Internal corrosion of household water plumbing systems Copper (ppm) 1.3 0.3 40 0.14 0 Internal corrosion of household water plumbing systems